On Memorization of Large Language Models in Logical Reasoning: Additional Experimental Results

-We evaluate \llamathree, Phi-3-mini, Phi-3-medium, NuminaMath-7B-CoT, and Deepseek-Math-7B using 0/1-shot Direct/CoT prompting in \cref{fig:offtheshelf-prompt-format}.
-The results indicate that these open-source models exhibit poor accuracy on \kk tasks, particularly as the number of people in the \kk puzzles increases.
-Different prompting methods do not significantly enhance performance.
-Additionally, the models struggle to consistently solve the \kk prompts under local perturbations, as shown by the memorization scores under statement and lead perturbations.

-\paragraph{Fine-tuned models} As shown in \cref{fig:test_acc_mem_4omini}, the test accuracy (y-axis) of CoT-FTed or Direct-FTed \gptfouromini on the unseen test set continues to increase over the epochs, despite that the memorization score $\limemtr$ on training samples also increases.
+\paragraph{Fine-tuned models} As shown in \cref{fig:test_acc_mem_4omini}, the inconsistency ratio on correctly solved training puzzles ($y$-axis) of CoT-FTed or Direct-FTed \gptfouromini tends ot decreases over the training epochs ($x$-axis), despite that the memorization score $\limemtr$ on training samples also increases (i.e., a larger proportion of memorized samples in the training set).
 The memorization score $\limemtr$ under role-flipping is significantly higher than other perturbation, possibly due to an internal bias that knights are truthful.